hayekw/acegf-ietf-draft/draft-wang-acegf-protocol-00.md

 ### Processing Steps

-1. Perform HKDF-Extract using the REV as input key material to produce a pseudorandom key (PRK).
+1. Perform HKDF-Extract using the REV as the input key material (IKM) to produce a pseudorandom key (PRK).
+The `salt` parameter for HKDF-Extract MUST be a 32-byte string of all zeros.
 2. Perform HKDF-Expand using the PRK and the serialized Context Tuple (`Ctx`) as the `info` parameter to generate key material of the requested length.